Fintech-Labs/CLiK-App/README.md

 ### :fire: Post stories that vanish after 24 hours

 Remembering Mahatma Gandhi's freedom for struggle on Independence Day?
-Post a story and pay your respects to the freedom fighters :india:
+Post a story and pay your respects to the freedom fighters :triangular_flag_on_post:

 < Insert story with MG screenshot mockup >